 These experiences and others have been useful in giving me an understanding of some of the issues faced by clients when living in some way between two or more cultures.
 Questions of diversity and “feelings of otherness” whether stemming from age, ethnicity, gender, race, socio-economic status or sexual orientation are all aspects of my work that I feel are important and have their part to play in personal distress.

 I am very interested in how we use creative and contemplative practices to find flow, meaning and solace in our lives.
 Painting and drawing, music-making, podcasting, meditation, walking, writing, learning poems by heart, hiking and gardening are all important for me.

 I like finding out, as well as finding new ways to help myself and my clients connect or reconnect to those activities and values that give our lives meaning and consolation.
-I think we all need these in order to get through the sometimes tricky and bumpy terrain of being human.
+I think we all need these in order to get through the sometimes tricky and bumpy terrain of being human, don't you?

 Postgraduate Certificate in Attachment-based Therapy - 2016

 IFS Foundational Training - 2015

 Schema Therapy Training and ISST Accreditation - 2013/2014